This article has links to products and services we recommend, which we may make a commission from.

 Best Market Vendor in Chiang Mai for Gaeng Hang Lay Moo at Ton Payom Market

-One of our favorite local markets in Chiang Mai is Ton Payom, a local market behind Chiang Mai University.
+One of our favorite local markets in Chiang Mai is Ton Payom, located behind Chiang Mai University.

 Gaeng Hang Lay Moo Vendor at the corner of two alleys after the fruit section

 Address: Ton Payom Market is located behind Chiang Mai University, at the intersection of Suthep Road and Chiang Mai Outer Ring Road, Chiang Mai.

 Hours: Open everyday 6:00 am to 7:00 pm